jim-easterbrook/pywws/src/doc/guides/twitter.rst

 .. pywws - Python software for USB Wireless Weather Stations http://github.com/jim-easterbrook/pywws
-   Copyright (C) 2008-14  Jim Easterbrook  jim@jim-easterbrook.me.uk
+   Copyright (C) 2008-17  pywws contributors

    This program is free software; you can redistribute it and/or modify it under the terms of the GNU General Public License